SUPPORT THIS SITE!

 Converted from the retired UR-100NUTTKh ballistic missile, the Strela is intended to deliver a variety of lightweight military payloads developed by NPO Mashinostroenia.
 As of 2001, the first test launch of the Strela booster from Baikonur was expected in the second or third quarter of 2002, however lack of funding kept delaying the mission.
 Operational launches of the Strela booster will be conducted from the converted silo complex of the UR-100NUTTKh missile in Svobodny in the Russian Far East.

+2003 Dec.
+10: Russia launched three satellites to replenish the nation's GLONASS global navigation network.
+The Proton rocket with a Briz-M upper stage lifted off from Baikonur Cosmodrome on Dec.
+10, 2003 at 20:42:12 Moscow Time, carrying two Uragan and one Uragan-M spacecraft.
+After reaching the orbit, the satellites were designated as Kosmos-2402, -2403 and -2404.
 The latest launch aimed to replenish semi-military global positioning system, known as GLONASS, the Russian equivalent of the American GPS system.
 The network was designed to include 24 satellites evenly spread over three orbital planes, however due to lack of funds only eight satellites were functioning before the launch on Dec.
 13, 2003.
 As a result, the GLONASS network was able to provide less accurate navigation then a completed system.

 2004 Feb.
 18, 10:05:55 Moscow Time (07:05 GMT): The Molniya-M booster successfully launched a military communications satellite from Plesetsk.
-Upon reaching its final highly elliptical orbit at 11:02 Moscow Time, the payload, (apparently a Molniya-1T No. 100) was initially identified in the Russian sources as Cosmos-2405, however was later renamed Molniya-1T.
+Upon reaching its final highly elliptical orbit at 11:02 Moscow Time, the payload, (apparently a Molniya-1T No. 100) was initially identified in the Russian sources as Kosmos-2405, however was later renamed Molniya-1T.

-2004 March 27: The Proton rocket with Block DM upper stage blasted off from Pad 23 at Site 81 in Baikonur Cosmodrome on March 27, 2004, at 06:30 Moscow Time, carrying a classified payload for the Soviet military.
+2004 March 27: The Proton rocket with Block DM upper stage lifted off from Pad 23 at Site 81 in Baikonur Cosmodrome on March 27, 2004, at 06:30 Moscow Time, carrying a classified payload for the Soviet military.
 According to the Russian space forces, the spacecraft separated from its upper stage at 13:06 Moscow Time, after apparently successful launch.
+Traditionally for the military spacecraft, the payload was identified as Kosmos-2406, with no details about its mission officially disclosed.
+However, several weeks later the spacecraft was renamed Raduga-1 -- a series of communications satellites.
+According to the Russian press, Lt.
+General Oleg Gromov, Deputy Commander of Space Forces attended the launch.

 Tsyklon-2 routinely delivers US-PM electronic intelligence, ELINT, spacecraft designed to detect sea vessels by intercepting their radio signals.
 The information from the satellites reportedly can be used to navigate Russian cruise missiles toward their targets.
 This mission was originally expected at the end of 2002.
 A previous spacecraft of this type was launched in December 2001.

+2004 June 10: A long-delayed military mission finally took off successfully from Russian launch site in Kazakhstan.
+The Zenit-2 rocket carrying a classified payload for the Russian Ministry of Defense lifted off from Site 43 in Baikonur Cosmodrome at 05:28 Moscow Time on June 10, 2004.
 According to the Russian Space Forces, the spacecraft separated from the upper stage of the launch vehicle at 05:41 Moscow Time and successfully established radio contact with ground control.
-The payload was designated as Cosmos-2406.
+The payload was designated as Kosmos-2406.
 (Earlier the same designation was assigned to previous military payload, however it was later renamed, freeing the number.)
+According to North American Aerospace Defense, NORAD, the Kosmos-2406 entered a 848 by 865-kilometer orbit, with the inclination 71 degrees toward the Equator.

 2004 Sept.
 24: Russian military launched a new generation of spacecraft designed to track military activities at sea and possibly on land through electronic signal interception, also known as ELINT.